 1. There are no stores.

+Antarctica has no tourist amenities; you're limited to what you bring with you and what's available for sale on your ship.
 Before you set out, double-check your gear against the information provided by your cruise line about what you should or should not bring on your trip.

 2. It's environmentally protected.

 Antarctica is primarily regarded as one great big national reserve park.
-This is partly to protect the remarkably rich ecosystem and partly to maintain its cleanliness for the various scientific studies being conducted in the region.
+This is partly to protect the remarkably rich ecosystem and partly to maintain its cleanliness for the various scientific studies conducted in the region.

 Multiple countries use Antarctica as a base to study the effects of global warming and the spread of pollution; therefore, outside interference (e.g., seeds from foreign weeds, insect larvae) mustn't be introduced ashore.